Azure Window: Formation

-The Azure Window developed through sea erosion of a cliff face.
+The Azure Window developed through sea erosion of a limestone cliff face.
 The progress starts with an initial notch resulting from wave action.
 This space devoid of rock then causes tensile stresses that lead to the formation of a vertical joint extending upwards from the notch.
 This joint would progressively become wider, first forming a cave and eventually an arch.
-The end of the lifecycle of the arch is reached when erosion finally progressed so far that the roof of the arch gets heavier than the pillars can support.
+The end of the lifecycle of the arch is reached when erosion finally progresses so far that the roof of the arch gets heavier than the pillars can support.
 It is not known exactly when the arch came to being, but the entire process is believed to have taken around 500 years.

 The arch is not mentioned in 17th- and 18th-century descriptions of the Dwejra area, which was already famous due to the nearby Fungus Rock, so it probably did not exist then.
 Giovanni Francesco Abela's 1647 book Della Descrizione di Malta and De Soldanis' 1746 manuscript Il Gozo Antico-Moderno e Sacro-Profano both mention a Tieqa Żerqa (written archaically as Tieka Szerka) or Għar iż-Żerqa, but this referred to the cave entrance to the nearby Inland Sea.
 Therefore, it is likely that when the Azure Window formed it inherited its name from this other cave.

 The earliest known record of the Azure Window is in an 1824 illustration of the nearby Dwejra Tower.
 However, it is shown in the background of the image, and it is unclear whether it was still a cave or if it had already developed into an arch.
 A pencil drawing by Lt Col. Richard Irton of a fully formed Azure Window probably dates to 1830.
 In 1866, artist Edward Lear visited Dwejra and stated in his journal that "the coast scenery is not nearly as fine as that of Malta."
 The earliest recorded photographs of the natural arch were probably taken by Richard Ellis, and they are found in an album belonging to Michael Dundon dated 26 July 1879.
 The photo by Ellis was published in a book in 2011, showing contrasting difference with 20th and 21st century photos.

 Throughout the 20th and early 21st centuries, the arch was one of Malta's main tourist landmarks, and it was a popular backdrop in photographs.
 It was included in a Special Area of Conservation, and in 1998, included on Malta's tentative list of UNESCO World Heritage Sites, along with the rest of Dwejra Bay.